 Considered part of Africa geographically, Mauritius had friendly relations with other African states in the region, particularly South Africa, by far its largest continental trading partner.
 Mauritius has excelled in positioning itself as the entry point into India and Africa and has succeeded in drawing significant investment by companies setting up regional headquarters.

-Mauritius has introduced legislation that aims to encourage this type of activity including: no exchange controls, 3% tax rate, no Capital Gains Tax, no withholding taxes.
-It has also negotiated a very extensive double tax treaty network that is being continually expanded.
+Mauritius has introduced legislation that aims to encourage this type of activity including: no exchange controls, first rate banking system, low and competitive tax rate, no Capital Gains Tax, no withholding taxes.